 Hip dysplasia is another common concern.
 This often occurs when a dog gains too much weight in their puppy years.
 The hip joints become malformed, causing problems in the future.

 You should be as careful and vigilant about your dog's food as you are about your very own.
 The market is flooded with cheap foods filled with cheap ingredients.
-If you want your Beagle to thrive and stay healthy, take the extra time to find something that works for their unique dietary needs.
+If you want your adult or Beagle puppies to thrive and stay healthy, take the extra time to find something that works for their unique dietary needs.